jbfriedrich/jason.re/content/micros/2019-11-22-fugly-tesla-truck.md

 type: micro
 language: en
 ---
 😳 WOW, [that is ugliest thing](https://www.tesla.com/cybertruck) I have seen in a long time.
-80's B movies have called, they want their cheap ass prop back!
+80s Sci-Fi B movies have called, they want their cheap ass prop back!
 But the cult of Tesla will say it is the greatest thing since sliced bread and buy it anyway!